dariodepa/tiledesk-docs/apis/authentication/README.md

 Tiledesk uses the JWT to identify your application’s users and authenticate their requests but does not impose any restrictions on the external authentication system’s requirements or authentication methods.

-## Generating a Project shared secret
+## Generating a Project Shared Secret

-A shared secret is a security setting, intended to be generated, copied, and pasted into a communication with your engineering team, or directly into your codebase, in a single sitting.
+A Project Shared Secret is a security setting, intended to be generated, copied, and pasted into a communication with your engineering team, or directly into your codebase, in a single sitting.
 It should not be entered into a browser.

-To generate the shared secret required for custom authentication
+To generate the shared secret required for custom authentication you need:

-* Open the Dashboard and go to Project Name &gt; Project Settings.
+* Open the **Dashboard** and go to **Project Name &gt; Project Settings**.
-* Scroll down to the Visitor Authentication section and click the Generate button.
+* Go  to the **Visitor Authentication** tab and click the **Generate** button.

 ![](https://raw.githubusercontent.com/Tiledesk/tiledesk-docs/master/docs/tiledesk-project-settings2.png)